markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 > What is the main purpose of the `<body>` tag?\
 > A: The `<body>` holds all of the document's actual content that is meant to be seen or interacted with by the page's visitor.
 Anything that is between the opening and closing `<body>` tags is visible to the user by default.

-> URKEL SAYS: Creating the skeleton of an HTML document is also known as "scaffolding".
+> URKEL SAYS: Creating the skeleton of an HTML document is also known as "scaffolding."

 Now that we have our document scaffolded, let's make a couple of edits.
 Since we're creating a new page, we should update the `<title>` to reflect that.
 While the information between the `<title>` tags isn't necessarily incorrect, it simply isn't as descriptive as it could be.
 Not only does having a descriptive title help inform the user where they are on the site, it is also useful for accessibility and search engine optimization.
 Let's edit the `<title>` to say this: